The Pros and Cons of Executor Checklists

 • follow-up and clarification often needed from funeral home staff.

 Overall, executor checklists are a valuable starting point for clients of funeral homes and estate lawyers.
-Still, for a solution that is comprehensive, up-to-date, and tailored to the executors’ particular circumstances, Cadence’s easy-to-use software may be a more appropriate option.
-With access to expert support and tools to speed up the paperwork, Cadence saves families time and helps them move through the process with confidence.
-Get in touch with a representative to learn more about how Cadence can benefit your funeral home.
+Still, for a solution that is comprehensive, up-to-date, and tailored to the executors’ particular circumstances, Cadence’s digital and human-supported services may be a more appropriate option.
+With access to expert support and tools to speed up the paperwork, Cadence saves families time, helps them move through the estate settlement process with confidence, and provides grief support along the way.
+Book a demo to learn more about how Cadence can benefit your funeral home.

-If you’d like to read more about different estate management solutions and their benefits and drawbacks, stay tuned for our upcoming White Paper, titled Supporting Families with Estate Settlement: Challenges & Opportunities for Funeral Service Professionals.
+If you’d like to read more about different estate management solutions and their benefits and drawbacks, see our White Paper, titled Supporting Families with Estate Settlement: Challenges & Opportunities for Funeral Service Professionals.
 In the paper, we outline the merits and limitations of the most common funeral home solutions to estate administration, including checklists, estate kits, final document services, and more.